This magazine takes you directly into the future!

 Augmented analytics and BI tools, in the future, will be quite different than the current tools.
 Augmented analytics, today, integrates AI into the BI process to help in data preparation and insight discovery.
 This will change with the subtle integration of artificial intelligence and natural language processing into augmented analytics.

 An intelligent augmented analytics BI system will start helping users when they begin interacting with it.
-Instead of manual data cleanup process, data ingestion will be radically simplified and AI components will do much of the heavy lifting.
+Instead of a manual data cleanup process, data ingestion will be radically simplified and AI components will do much of the heavy lifting.

 AI elements, within a few years, will surface these relationships via visualizations.
 This will allow users to drill down and look for more insights.
 Seamless processes from data ingestion to insight searching will be a huge time saver.